andrewgreen76/flygreen/README.md

 The MANIFESTO IS:

+> to run
-- to run      x->	to use for practical or artistic reasons
+  - to use for practical or artistic reasons
+> to share
-- to share    x-> 	to show off
+  - to show off
+> to study
-- to study    x->    	to learn
+  - to learn
+> to modify
-- to modify   x->	to hack ethically and creatively
+  - to hack ethically and creatively

 ============================================================================

 Topics and methods recently explored to an extent (as of 05-27-2023):

+- symlinks,
+- executable scripts,
+- GIMP,
-> symlinks, executable scripts, GIMP, focus reinforcement,
+- focus reinforcement,